-Many children and young people who have behavioural difficulties, including many of those with social, emotional and mental health needs (SEMH), also have speech, language and communication needs (SLCN).
-These needs often go unrecognised because behaviour can mask a child or young person’s difficulties with communication.
-At Bowden House School all students receive a full speech and language assessment as part of their induction.
-It has been shown that 85% of our students have significantly impaired speech, language and communication skills and hence significantly impaired oracy..
+Many young people who have social, emotional and mental health needs (SEMH), also have speech, language and communication needs (SLCN), i.e. oracy needs.
+These needs often go unrecognised because behaviour can mask the difficulties with communication.

 Blank, Rose and Berlin (1978) The Blank Language Model

 Joffee, V. (2006) Story telling and vocabulary

 Leahy and Dodd (2002) Comprehension and expressive language

 Mercer, N. (2018) The development of oracy skills in school-aged learners.
 Part of the Cambridge Papers in ELT series. [pdf] Cambridge: Cambridge University Press

 Wilkinson, A. (1965)The concept of oracy